vtorri/ewpi/README.md

 # ewpi
 EFL Windows package installer

-This project install a set of libraries, most of them being compatible with LGPL v2.1.
+This project installs a set of libraries, most of them being compatible with LGPL v2.1.
 The others are compatible with GPL v2 or AGPL v3, for use with Etui.
-See below the list of installed libraries.
+See below the list of installed libraries with their version and license.

 # Requirements:
  * mingw-w64 toolchain